crainsaw/lash/CONTRIBUTE.md

 # Running the tests

 Lash uses `jest` to perform tests.
-The tests are placed into `test/` and currently contain only integration tests in `test/integration`.
+The tests are placed into `test/` and currently contain only e2e tests in `test/e2e`.
 Use `npm run test` to perform all tests.

-## Integration tests
+## e2e tests

-The integration tests are divided into two types of tests.
-The first type of tests searches for all `.lsh` files contained `test/integration/valid_code/` and compiles it to bash.
+The e2e tests are divided into two types of tests.
+The first type of tests searches for all `.lsh` files contained `test/e2e/valid_code/` and compiles it to bash.
 This output is compared to the contents of the corresponding `.sh` file (with the same filename).
 It expects the generated output to be equal to the defined output contained in the corresponding `.sh` file.

-The second type of integration tests searches for `.lsh` files in `test/integration/invalid_code/`.
+The second type of e2e tests searches for `.lsh` files in `test/e2e/invalid_code/`.
 These input files are invalid code i.e. being syntactically or semantically incorrect (e.g. duplicate variable declaration).
 It runs the lash compiler on those files and expects them to fail.

 In order to run the tests run `npm run test`.